corrode/corrode.github.io/content/blog/simple/index.md

 I propose to focus on simplicity first.
 That's because refactoring a simple program is way easier than doing the same for a complex one.
-Everyone can do the former, while I can count the one who can do the latter.
+Everyone can do the former, while I can count on one hand those who can do the latter.
 Preserve the opportunity to refactor your code.
 It might look like the clever thing to do at the time, but if you allow the simple code to just stick around for a while, you'll eventually see the right opportunity for the refactor.